 But what about the trauma of not having anybody to tell?
 That wasn’t three or four times.
 That was millions of times.
 And guess what?
 When he’s behind this person’s wall, his girlfriend’s wall, the aggression isn’t because he’s being violated.
 The aggression is because he’s being shut out.
 He is not being triggered by his aunt’s catastrophic activity.
 He’s being triggered by his family’s pervasive chronic neglect.
 That’s trauma.
 And that’s the kind of relational trauma that most of us encounter every day in our offices.
 Both have to be dealt with, but both have to be respected as traumatic.

-For more strategies from Terry (and other top experts) on working with relational trauma, join us for the final free session of the Advanced Master Program on the Treatment of Trauma.
-This week, we’ll get into practical strategies for working with patients whose trauma triggers problems in their current relationships.
+For more strategies from Terry (and other top experts) on working with relational trauma, check out the Advanced Master Program on the Treatment of Trauma.

 Now, we want to hear from you.
 How do you plan to use Terry’s ideas in your work with your client?